gcsescience.com 26 gcsescience.com

 Going from the top of the curve to

-you are going down the energy scale.
+we are going down the energy axis of the graph.

 Energy (heat) is given out as bonds form in the products.